adolfintel/NoteBot/README.md

 ## Usage
 Import the projects into Netbeans.

-_SETUP contains all the files used to build the Windows Installer.
+_SETUP contains all the files used to build the Windows installer and the .deb package.
 To build the Windows installer, you'll need [Inno Setup](http://www.jrsoftware.org/isinfo.php) and [launch4j](http://launch4j.sourceforge.net/).

 ## Screenshots